10 Ways to Explore Craft Beer in Charlotte

-The Charlotte area’s breweries are filled with selfie and Snapchat-worthy photo opportunities.
-Pose, pint in hand, with the giant classic tractor that paves the entry way to Free Range Brewing.
-Or take a seat in the vintage Bojangles’ Coliseum chairs (on which concert goers stood decades ago to cheer on icons like Elvis is Bob Dylan) that Noda Brewing Company has collected and placed in the back of the taproom.
+The Charlotte area’s breweries are filled with selfie and Instagram-worthy photo opportunities.
+Pose, pint in hand, with the giant classic tractor that paves the entryway to Free Range Brewing.
+Or snap a picture in the Bojangles’ Coliseum chairs (where concert-goers sat decades ago to cheer on icons like Elvis and Bob Dylan) that NoDa Brewing Company has collected and placed in the back of the taproom.

 Try something exclusive

-Sure, ingredients like sweet potatoes, spicy peppers and coffee make for special pours, but Charlotte’s breweries are doing even more exceptional things with cold ones.
-Sugar Creek Brewing Company is Charlotte’s only brewery crafting the Biére de Garde style of beer, which is brewed using eight different specialty malts imported from France.
+Sure, ingredients like sweet potatoes, spicy peppers and coffee make for special pours, but Charlotte’s breweries are doing even more exceptional things with cold brews.
+Sugar Creek Brewing Company is Charlotte’s only brewery crafting the Biére de Garde style of beer—brewing eight different specialty malts imported from France.

 Taste a Great American Beer Festival winner